Shorewood Hills, Wisconsin: Geography

 Shorewood Hills is located at 43°4′43″N 89°26′43″W (43.078562, -89.445332).

 According to the United States Census Bureau, the village has a total area of 0.80 sqmi, all of it land.

 The village is bounded on the east by the University of Wisconsin–Madison campus, on the south by University Avenue, on the west by the Indian Hills neighborhood of Madison and on the north by Lake Mendota.

 City Services

 Shorewood Hills is served by the Shorewood Hills Police Department.
-Prior to 2014, the Shorewood Hills Fire Department provided fire and emergency medical services to the village.
-Starting in 2014, a contract with the city of Madison was established, in which the Madison Fire Department began providing these services to the village of Shorewood Hills.
+Prior to 2013, the Shorewood Hills Fire Department provided fire and emergency medical services to the village.
+Starting in October 2013, a contract with the city of Madison was established, in which the Madison Fire Department began providing these services to the village of Shorewood Hills.

+Transportation

+Shorewood Hills main arterial road is University Avenue which connects Shorewood Hills to Downtown Madison to the east and the rest of the west side of Madison as well as Middleton to the west.
+Shorewood Hills is well served by Metro Transit via routes A, C, F, J, R, 28, 38 and 65.
+Shorewood Hills is served by the Shorewood Bus Rapid Transit station on the A and F routes.
+The nearest commercial airport is Dane County Regional Airport.
+Shorewood Hills is connected to Madison's extensive bike path network.
+The Wisconsin & Southern railroad passes through the village via the Prairie Subdivision.